 Research activity during the summer is an excellent way for a student researcher to make focused progress in a project.
 There are many such opportunities across campus, and students are encouraged to talk to faculty members to devise a new project, or continue one begun during the academic year.
 Projects can be either student generated ideas, or projects connected to a faculty mentor's ongoing research.
 SMU supports assistantships for students to pursue their research interests full-time so that undergraduates can make the most of opportunities provided by their faculty mentors.
 These Summer Research Assistantships (SRAs) allow students to earn up to $4000 during the summer, including the 50% match from the University, doing the research of their choice.
 They will be paid hourly on a biweekly basis.

-- a filled out URA form is needed as well as a Payroll Authorization form filled out by the faculty mentor and corresponding department's administrative assistant
+- A completed URA form is needed as well as a Payroll Authorization form filled out by the faculty mentor and corresponding department's administrative assistant

 With the SRA proposal, the 2nd page of the URA form can be left blank aside from the required signatures at the bottom.
-The proposal, URA form and PAF are due to the Director of Undergraduate Research, Clements G13 PO Box 750283, by March 31, 2015 to be guaranteed full consideration.
+The proposal, URA form, and PAF are due to the Director of Undergraduate Research, Clements G13 PO Box 750283, by Friday, April 8, 2016 to be guaranteed full consideration.
 A panel of SMU faculty will select approved SRAs from the submitted applications.

 The SRA Report